leekinglai/ERCF_v3/Documentation/Flashing-Local-MCU.md

   - [Flashing Klipper onto MMB using USB (DFU Mode)](#---firmware-update-via-usb-dfu-mode)

-These instructions were copied from the manuals provided by BTT and updated as necessary.
+These instructions were copied from the manuals provided by BTT and updated for ERCF v2.5.
 > [!IMPORTANT]
 > These instructions assume you already have CAN communication working on your printer (unless you're using a USB connection).
 If you don't, check out [Esoterical's CANBus Guide](https://canbus.esoterical.online/).